microsoft/bedrock/README.md

 $ tools/kibana
 ```

-Fluentd, Elasticsearch, and Kibana are installed and integrated and ready for you to start querying and visualizing text logs immediately.
+Fluentd, Elasticsearch, and Kibana are installed and integrated with each other and your cluster -- ready for you to start querying and visualizing text logs immediately.

 ![Kibana Image](./docs/images/kibana.png)